Meet Our Team

 Sam Hozian

-Sam Hozian is an anti-disciplinary multimedia producer, raised in Chicago and currently based in Brooklyn with their partner and their cat (Shark Week).
-Sam joined the Law Center in March 2023 as a Communications Associate for the Housing Not Handcuffs New York campaign.
-Bringing their experience in high-volume social media management, marketing, and design, they aim to help shift the popular narrative surrounding homelessness to one of compassion and humanization.
+Sam Hozian is an anti-disciplinary multimedia producer from Chicago and has been based around New York City since 2019.
+They joined the Law Center in March 2023 as a Communications Associate.
+With their experience in high-volume social media management and multimedia production, they aim to help shift the popular narrative surrounding homelessness to one of compassion and humanization.
 Sam has over six years’ experience professionally producing social media content for institutions and companies such as the University of Illinois, SiriusXM, and the Queer Identities Psychology Partnership (QuIPP).
-Effectively connecting other trans people with accessible, trans-led mental healthcare at QuiPP through content strategizing was a major factor in their decision to leave the world of sales and join the nonprofit sector.
+Their experience connecting other trans people with accessible, trans-led mental healthcare at QuiPP, combined with their personal experiences of homelessness and poverty growing up in Illinois, informed their decision to leave the world of commercial marketing and join the justice sector.

-Sam received a public education growing up in Illinois, bounced around Oakton Community College, then transferred to the University of Illinois at Urbana-Champaign in 2017 to complete a self-designed B.A. in Music and Media Studies.
-With the goal of beginning a new life and finding community in New York, they pursued and completed an M.A. in Media Studies, as well a Graduate Certificate in Gender and Sexuality Studies, at The New School.
+Sam received a public education in Illinois at Oakton Community College, and then at the University of Illinois at Urbana-Champaign where they completed a self-designed B.A. in Music and Media Studies.
+In 2021, Sam completed their M.A. in Media Studies, as well a Graduate Certificate in Gender and Sexuality Studies, at The New School.

 Will Knight